vgcman16/Alex-2.0/README.md

 The `runLlama` helper in `ai-service/llama.js` executes the binary and returns the generated text.
 If `OPENROUTER_API_KEY` is unset and these variables are provided, the app automatically falls back to the local runner.

+## Voice Coding

+Alex 2.0 can capture speech and insert the transcribed text directly into the editor.
+The `createVoiceCoder` function in `app/voice.js` wraps the browser's `SpeechRecognition` API.
+Pass the active Monaco editor to `createVoiceCoder(editor)` and call `start()` to begin dictation.
+Call `stop()` to end the session.
+Spoken words appear at the current cursor position.

 ## Cost Dashboard

 Each OpenRouter request can include `usage` tracking to report token counts and cost.